 The Muse success story continues with "ExposUM

-On November 30, the University of Montpellier, in close collaboration with its partners in the MUSE I-site, was awarded 23.2 million euros for its ExposUM project, which won the "Excellence in all its forms" call for projects under the future investment program (PIA4).
-This sum has been doubled by the Occitanie Region, which brings to 46.4 million euros over eight years the funding for this project dedicated to the study of external and environmental factors capable of affecting human health.
+On November 30, the University of Montpellier, in close collaboration with its I-site MUSE partners, was awarded 23.2 million euros for its ExposUM project, winner of the "Excellences sous toutes ses formes" call for projects under the future investment program (PIA4).
+This sum has been doubled by the Occitanie Regional Council, bringing to 46.4 million euros over eight years the funding for this project dedicated to the study of external and environmental factors capable of affecting human health.

-This success is satisfying in more ways than one," says Philippe Augé, president of the University of Montpellier. " First and foremost, it is a recognition of the University's leadership in the life sciences and the environment.
-It is a leadership that we have built with our partners around the three challenges of "feeding, caring and protecting" and at the crossroads of which ExposUM is located.
+Philippe Augé, President of the University of Montpellier, declares: " This success is gratifying in more ways than one.
+First and foremost, it is recognition of the University's leadership in life and environmental sciences.
+A leadership that we have built with our partners around the three challenges of "feeding, caring and protecting", at the crossroads of which lies ExposUM".

 A unifying project